silentwhaleluo/Database-Notes/SQL.md

 - Ranking functions
 	- ROW\_NUMBER()
+	Provides a sequence of numbers starting from 1, based on sort columns, there will not be any gaps in numbers generated by this as it doesn't consider duplicate values for numbering.
+Used commonly for deleting duplicates.
 		- Best way to use to delete duplicates
 		- Give same rank number for duplicates
 		- Most recent Activity Based on DATE ( depends on business requirements)